magento/merchdocs/src/sales-channels/asc/amazon-verify-api-key.md

    - If you need to create a Magento account, visit [here][2]{:target="_blank"} and register.
 This account should be part of your company or business.

-1. API keys can be viewed and generated on the **API Portal** tab in your Magento account.
+1. If needed, you can view and generate API keys on the **API Portal** tab in your Magento account.

     If you need to create a new API key, enter a description like "Amazon Sales Channel" and click **Add New**.
 The new key is generated and displayed with the name you entered.
 Click **Copy** to copy the new key.

     ![]({% link sales-channels/asc/assets/amazon-add-api-key.png %}){: .zoom}
     _Generate or Copy an API Key_